trivago/gollum/docs/producers/influxdb.rst

 The data is expected to be of a valid influxDB format.
 As the data format changed between influxDB versions it is advisable to use a formatter for the specific influxDB version you want to write to.
 There are collectd to influxDB formatters available that can be used (as an example).
-This producer uses a fuse breaker if the connection to the influxDB cluster is lost.

 Parameters